Need an EPC in Kensington and Chelsea?

 • Listed buildings.

-• Can You Let A Property Without Having An EPC?
+• Is It Possible To Let A Property Without An EPC?

-The EPC rates a property from A 100 (the best) to G 0 ( the least efficient).
-The rating of an average UK property is a D60 Rental properties must be at the least an E rating.
-If it is not an E then the property owner will need to undertake some of the recommendations on the EPC to raise the rating.
+The EPC rates a property from A 100 (the most efficient) to G 0 ( the least efficient).
+The average UK property is a D60.
+Rental properties must be at the least an E rating.
+If it is not an E then the property owner will need to carry out some of the recommendations on the EPC to improve the rating.
 If an E rating can not be reached, then an exemption can be applied for by going to the Government website and applying for an exemption on the PRS register.

 What Is The Minimum EPC Rating To Let A Property?